Narcissistic Personality Disorder (NPD) at a Glance

 Read more about the shortcomings of the DSM IV and how they are tackled in the DSM V - click HERE.

 The DSM V (2013) re-defines personality disorders thus:

-According to the Alternative DSM V Model for Personality Disorders (p.767), the following criteria must be met to diagnose Narcissistic Personality Disorder (in parentheses my comments):
+According to the Alternative DSM V-TR Model for Personality Disorders (2022, p.881), the following criteria must be met to diagnose Narcissistic Personality Disorder (in parentheses my comments):

 The narcissist keeps referring to others excessively in order to regulate his self-esteem (really, sense of self-worth) and for "self-definition" (to define his identity.)
 His self-appraisal is exaggerated, whether it is inflated, deflated, or fluctuating between these two poles and his emotional regulation reflects these vacillations.

-(Finally, the DSM V accepted what I have been saying for decades: that narcissists can have an "inferiority complex" and feel worthless and bad; that they go through cycles of ups and downs in their self-evaluation; and that this cycling influences their mood and affect; that they are emotionally exogenously dysregulated).
+(Finally, the DSM V-TR accepted what I have been saying for decades: that narcissists can have an "inferiority complex" and feel worthless and bad; that they go through cycles of ups and downs in their self-evaluation; and that this cycling influences their mood and affect; that they are emotionally exogenously dysregulated).

 The narcissist sets goals in order to gain approval from others (narcissistic supply; the DSM V ignores the fact that the narcissist finds disapproval equally rewarding as long as it places him firmly in the limelight.)
 The narcissist lacks self-awareness as far as his motivation goes (and as far as everything else besides.)

 The narcissist's personal standards and benchmarks are either too high (which supports his grandiosity), or too low (buttresses his sense of entitlement, which is incommensurate with his real-life performance.)

 Impairments in interpersonal functioning in either empathy or intimacy (should be: in both.)